Dimide was founded by a father and son team of structural engineers who got set on a mission to perfect the common c-clamp.

 When you're using a clamp your typically need one hand to hold the part you're clamping and another to hold the clamp.
 Obviously if you need two hands to hold the clamp then how are you going to hold the part you're clamp?

 We heard this time and time again.
-We started looking at other clamp designs to figure out how we can not only make the clamp single-handed, but also make it easiest clamp to use.
+We started looking at other clamp designs to figure out how we can not only make the clamp single-handed, but also make it the easiest clamp to use.
 We knew that the pinnacle of single-handed use clamps was the locking or vise-grip clamp.
 So that became our goal, make a clamp that was easier to use than a locking clamp.

 The one thing that has always annoyed us about locking clamps was the constant need to adjust the screw to the proper length before being able to clamp down.
 So we figured if we could make a single-handed clamp that eliminated this adjustment requirement, then it would become easier to use.
 The resulting clamp would allow you to just pick up a part and clamp it in one try every time then we would be onto something big.

 While we had an impact compatible clamp, we now needed a single-handed impact compatible clamp.
 Fortunately the most commonly owned impacts on the market had a common solution to this.
 Thanks to the locking chuck design of impact drivers, we just needed to design a grooved 1/4" hex into our screw.
-With this you can handle an impact driver and tighten the clamp with only one hand.
+With this you can handle an impact driver and tighten the clamp to high loads with only one hand.
 This frees up your second hand for holding the part you were clamping, while allowing for significantly more clamping force compared to a locking clamp, and eliminates the need to adjust an annoying screw!

 If you're going to be operating a tool single-handedly then you have to make that tool lightweight.
 Fortunately, by designing the Dimide 1/4 Series Clamp for use with a 1/4" impact driver instead of a 1/2" impact wrench we were able to take out a significant amount of weight.
-This has made the Dimide 1/4 Series 6" Clamp weigh only 3 lbs.
-The clamp and impact driver is now easy enough to lift with just one hand over and over again.
+This has made the Dimide 1/4 Series 6" Clamp weigh only 2.8 lbs.
+The clamp and impact driver are now easy enough to lift with just one hand over and over again.

 Some of our biggest customers, have been adopting our clamps for ergonomics purposes.
 Their workers were starting to get wrist injuries after repeatedly manual tightening of clamps, fasteners, and anything else.
 To solve this their goal was to make everything use a "gun" and by gun they were referring to impact drivers.
 This also had the added benefit of speeding up work since an impact driver is 10x faster than manual tightening.